 Monetization strategy first, execution after.
-Before thinking about how to build a stock trading app, we recommend defining how you can make money from it and what your business model is going to be.
+Before thinking about how to build a stock trading platform, we recommend defining how you can make money from it and what your business model is going to be.
 There are numerous monetization options, and in the article, we review the most popular and effective ones:

 - Interest.
 For example, Robinhood collects interest from uninvested funds on customer’s balance and gets heavily criticized because of that.
 Yes, users pay extra for it — it’s like when a bank collects interest from your cash deposit on the amount you have.

 - Premium subscription.
 That’s exactly how apps like Robinhood make money — they offer their users a Robinhood Gold account.
 For $2000 on your balance, you get access to extra stocks, margins, and extended hours of trading.

 - Fee per trade.
 Some apps charge a small fee per every transaction investor makes, it’s also a strategy to go.